bitinn/animeshot2/README.md

 3. Edit the config **(see guide below)**
 4. `npm run bot`
 5. Now you should be able to type `@yourbot some-text` to search the animeshot database
+6. You can also register your domain with BotFather, and use the optional Telegram web login

 ## Other Commands